SaladTechnologies/asr-benchmark/README.md

-# benchmark-notebook.tmpl
+# Benchmarking Automatic Speech Recognition
-A template repository for running and analyzing benchmarks
+Notebooks for preparing and analyzing benchmarks of ASR techniques on Salad Cloud